vanbrandaos/dotfiles-windows/README.md

 ```bash
     Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```
+NOTE: Windows 11 comes with WinGet by default which makes it officially Microsoft's open source package manager going forward.
+Right now using Chocolatey is better as it has more packages and is just easier to use.
+Scoop is especially focused on the handling of development environment building software such as programmers.
+Also, WinGet is not a package manager in the traditional sense as it only installs software in the formats - MSI, MSIX and some EXE.

 4. Install git and update $PATH
 ```bash